Rihanna Shaking ‘Uncontrollably’ After Reported Run-In With Ex Chris Brown

 Brown has yet to respond to the rumors.

-For her part, Refinery 29 reports that Rihanna was just spotted at a Women’s March in New York City last weekend.
+For her part, Refinery 29 reported that Rihanna was just spotted at a Women’s March in New York City last weekend.
 The Anti singer later posted images of the march on social media, including a shot of her wearing a sweatshirt that read: “This Pussy Grabs Back.”

 “So proud to be a woman!!”
 Rihanna wrote alongside one photo.
 “So proud of the women around the world who came together today for pro-choice!”